We are committed to sustaining our programs.

 As a 501(c)(3) non-profit we are asking for your support to achieve these goals.

-Mrs. Rosa Parks Humanitarian Awards | May 7, 2026 - 5pm
+O Museum Awards Honoring Mrs. Rosa Parks | May 7, 2026 - 6:30pm

 The O Museum Awards honor individuals whose lives and work reflect the enduring values of courage, integrity, service, and creative excellence.
 Inspired by the legacy of Mrs. Rosa Parks — who lived at the O Museum from 1994 to 2004 — these awards recognize those who have made a lasting impact on society through truth-telling, civic leadership, humanitarian action, and the arts.
 Whether through innovation, storytelling, or public service, each honoree exemplifies the quiet strength and moral clarity that defined Mrs. Parks’ life and continue to guide the mission of O Museum.